freedomofpress/securedrop/docs/hardware.rst

-* In addition, attackers with legal authority such as law enforcement agencies may (depending on the jurisdiction) be able to compel physical access, potentially with a gag order attached, meaning that the 3rd party hosting your servers or VMs may be legally unable to tell you that law enforcement has been given access to your SecureDrop servers.
+* In addition, attackers with legal authority such as law enforcement agencies may (depending on the jurisdiction) be able to compel physical access, potentially with a gag order attached, meaning that the third party hosting your servers or VMs may be legally unable to tell you that law enforcement has been given access to your SecureDrop servers.

-One of the core goals of SecureDrop is to avoid the potential compromise of sources through the compromise of third party communications providers.
+One of the core goals of SecureDrop is to avoid the potential compromise of sources through the compromise of third-party communications providers.
 Therefore, we consider the use of virtualization for production instances of SecureDrop to be an unacceptable compromise and do not support it.
 Instead, dedicated